Elected to the Society 2017

-His animals are made from thousands of wire stands, while the bird sculptures are made feather by feather from newspaper or combine raku ceramic with mixed media.
+His animals are made from thousands of wire strands, while the bird sculptures are made feather by feather from newspaper or combine raku ceramic with mixed media.
 The horseman and vessel series explore the contemporary significance of the First World War.

 - New Lights Prize exhibitions 2018, 2020 and 2023

 - The Highlights Contemporary Craft Tour 2018, Craft and Conflict